FWRI biologists discuss the factors that contribute to the growth of trophy-sized Florida largemouth bass.

-In general, trophy-sized Florida bass grow faster than the average bass in a typical population, and not all bass reach trophy status.
-Actually, chances are slim that any individual bass will grow to 8 pounds or larger.
-Trophy-sized fish are typically the old and rare members of the bass population, and many things must fall into place for them to reach this size.
-Decades of research on the Florida largemouth bass has revealed several things about the growth of these sought-after sport fish.
+Anglers from around the world travel to Florida for the opportunity to catch a Florida largemouth bass (Micropterus salmoides floridanus).
+The state is known as the Fishing Capital of the World in part because of the trophy-size largemouth bass that can be found in many different habitats, from one-acre ponds to large natural lakes, rivers and marshes.
+In general, trophy-size Florida bass grow faster than the general population.
+However, not all bass reach trophy status.
+Actually, chances are slim that any bass will grow to 8 pounds or larger.
+Trophy-size fish are typically the old and rare members of the bass population and many things must fall into place for them to reach this size.
+Decades of research on the Florida bass have revealed several about these sought-after sportfish.

 The most important factor influencing the occurrence of trophy-size bass is natural growth potential.
 Florida bass are genetically different and grow much larger than the northern largemouth bass.
 Scientists at the FWC’s Fish and Wildlife Research Institute (FWRI) have surveyed lakes and rivers across Florida to determine where genetically pure Florida bass populations occur.
 The FWC has established conservation programs to protect these populations.